MAZEN12385645/Bankofscience/README.md

 ## Benfits.
-very useful
+very useful.
-easy to use
+easy to use.
-modern UI design
+modern UI design.

 ### Tools.